 The KFTC also decided to impose a fine of 173 million won ($146,700) only on Nissan Korea, reports Yonhap news agency.

-Illegal software installed in their cars caused gas emission reduction devices to not fully operate during normal driving conditions.
+Illegal software installed in their cars caused gas emission reduction devices not fully to operate during normal driving conditions.

 The practice meant that the cars did not meet permissible emission levels, but the automakers falsified such facts in signs attached to their cars, according to the commission.

 In September, the regulator fined Audi-Volkswagen Korea and Stellantis Korea a combined 1.06 billion won for similar allegations over gas emissions.